Issue Deep Dive

 Funding and Policy Outlook

-The US has prioritized girls’ access to education: Under the current administration, the focus is on breaking down gender-related barriers to education so that girls, women, and gender and sexual minorities have equal access to quality and inclusive education.
-There is a particular emphasis on also reversing the widening gap in equitable education caused by the COVID-19 pandemic.
-Goals for breaking down these barriers are set by USAID endorsement of the G7’s Declaration on Girls’ Education and the SDG 4, which sets benchmarks for improved girls’ education in LICs and LMICs.
+There is strong partisan support for girls’ access to education: The Biden administration focused on breaking down gender-related barriers to education so that girls, women, and gender and sexual minorities have equal access to quality and inclusive education, with particular emphasis on reversing the widening gap in equitable education caused by the COVID-19 pandemic.
+Goals for breaking down these barriers are set by USAID endorsement of the G7’s Declaration on Girls’ Education and the SDG #4, which sets benchmarks for improved girls’ education in LICs and LMICs.
+While USAID's new 2024 international basic education strategy does not specifically call out girls’ access, it seeks to expand educational access to historically vulnerable and marginalized populations as well as promoting equity and inclusion.

 Key bodies